Service accounts

 • Cannot sign in to GitLab through the UI.

-• Does not receive notification emails because it is a non-human account with an invalid email.
+• Does not receive notification emails because it is a non-human account with an invalid email unless the email address is set to a valid address.

 You should use service accounts in pipelines or integrations where credentials must be set up and maintained without being impacted by changes in human user membership.